cds-hooks/docs/docs/quickstart.md

 ![patient-view Hook Overview](images/patient-view-hook-launch_spec.png)

 ## Building a CDS Service
 A CDS Service is an external service that responds to EHR requests through cards.
+A card can optionally link to a SMART app.
 There are several steps to setting up a CDS Service:

 1. Create an endpoint for discovery
 2. Develop a service
 3. Test the service with the [sandbox](http://sandbox.cds-hooks.org/)
-4. Create a SMART app (or [borrow one](https://apps.smarthealthit.org/apps/pricing/open-source))
+4. If applicable, create a SMART app (or [borrow one](https://apps.smarthealthit.org/apps/pricing/open-source))
-5. Test the service and SMART app with an EHR
+5. Test the service (and, if applicable, SMART app) with an EHR

 This tutorial recommends implementing the CDS Hooks [security model](specification/1.0/#security-and-safety) after successful open access testing.